njhdunn/materials_studio_job_generator/README.md

 ## Example Usage

 This script is intended to be run in the Materials Studio job directory to produce a PBS script to run the job on Mesabi.
-A typical usage, using default values, would be:
+A typical usage on Mesabi, using default values, would be:

 ```
 cd my_job_directory
 generate_pbs.py my_ms_jobfile
 ```

 where `my_job_directory` is the directory containing your Materials Studio job, and `my_ms_jobfile` is the name of the Materials Studio job file that you would run as input to e.g. CASTEP.
+This would generate a PBS script called `PBS.txt` that you would then submit with qsub.